MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ## Requirements when using R

-Before using R script in Machine Learning Studio, observe the following requirements:
+Before using R script in Machine Learning Studio (classic), observe the following requirements:

 - If you imported data that uses CSV or other formats, you cannot read the data directly in CSV format from your R code.
 Instead, use [Convert to Dataset](convert-to-dataset.md) to prepare the data, before using it as input to an R module.